Sign up to receive our email newsletter full of actionable tips and practical advice every month

 How much does it cost to explore the Baltics?

-Visiting the Baltic countries cost us on average EUR45.17/USD50.54 per person per day.
-Check out our individual country costs here:
+Visiting the Baltic countries costs us an average of EUR45.17/USD50.54 per person daily.
+Check out our country costs here:

 When is the best time to visit?